Swarm (spacecraft): Mission history

-Pre-launch
+Launch campaign

-The three Swarm satellites arrived at the Plesetsk Cosmodrome in September 2013 to begin final testing before fuelling and incorporation with the Rokot launch vehicle.
+The three Swarm satellites arrived at the Plesetsk Cosmodrome in September 2013 to begin final testing before fueling and incorporation with the Rokot launch vehicle.

-Launch

 The Swarm constellation was successfully launched aboard Rokot/Briz-KM on 22 November 2013.

-Operations
+In orbit

 The constellation is controlled by the European Space Operations Centre in Darmstadt, Germany.
 By the beginning of May 2014, Swarm had finished its in-orbit commissioning.
 Preliminary data indicates that the constellation is performing well as data received closely matches that from a previous German mission, CHAMP.

 During the commissioning stage problems were discovered with the backup Magnetometer on the "Charlie" satellite, which led to "Bravo" satellite being placed in the lone high altitude orbit (510 km) and "Charlie" joining "Alpha" in the lower tandem orbit (462 km) to improve the resilience of the constellation.
 Commissioning data also indicated greater noise in data when a satellite was in view of the sun; the current theory is this is caused by differential heating in the satellite, but this has not been confirmed.
 Overall, the constellation is in good health and, due to accurate orbital insertion, has significant fuel reserves remaining.

-Discoveries and applications
+Results

 In September 2016, scientists published a study that revealed a direct link between GPS blackouts of low-Earth-orbiting satellites and "thunderstorms" in the ionosphere.
 During the first two years of Swarm's operation their GPS connection was broken 166 times.
 The high-resolution observations from the satellite helped to link these outages to ionospheric thunderstorms at altitudes of 300–600 km in the Earth's atmosphere.

 In December 2016, scientists announced that, by using data from the Swarm satellites, they had discovered a new feature in the Earth's outer core, a jet-stream of rapidly moving liquid iron moving at around 50 km per year.

 In April 2017, Swarm's data was used to confirm that STEVE was a previously unrecognized atmospheric phenomenon.

 In May 2020, Swarm revealed that Earth's magnetic field is gradually weakening in an area stretching from Africa to South America, which might cause technical disturbances in satellites orbiting Earth.